sammy011098/Capstone_Project/README.md

 # Capstone_Project

   DESCRIPTION
-    Created a dynamic and responsive Java e-healthcare web application for ordering medicines of different categories.
+    Created a dynamic and responsive movie booking web application for booking tickets of different categories.

    Features of the application: